brooklynrail/brooklynrail-platform/content/events/2021/04/weekend-screening-painting-after-postmodernism-with-barbara-rose.md

 event_producer:
   - the-brooklyn-rail
 registration_url: https://www.eventbrite.com/e/weekend-screening-painting-after-postmodernism-with-barbara-rose-tickets-152767478641
-event_platform:
+event_platform: null
-  - zoom
 ---
-The celebrate the *Rail*’s Tribute to Barbara Rose (forthcoming in the May 2021 online issue), **RSVP** through the link above to tune in throughout the weekend to access the film by vimeo link and password.
+The celebrate the *Rail*’s Tribute to Barbara Rose (forthcoming in the May 2021 online issue), **RSVP** through the link above to tune in throughout the weekend to access the film by Vimeo link and password.

-*Please note this is not a live event and RSVP will be available starting Monday, May 3.*
+*Please note this is not a live event.*

-Special thanks to filmmaker *Teri Wehn Damisch* for making this screening possible.
+Special thanks to filmmaker Teri Wehn Damisch for making this screening possible.

-{{< image media="2021/04/painting-after-post-modernism-film-cover-image" size="xl" >}}
+{{< image media="2021/04/painting-after-post-modernism-film-cover-image" size="lg" >}}